MewsSystems/gitbook-connector-api/operations/loyaltyprograms.md

 ## Add loyalty programs

-Adds loyalty programs to the enterprise (in the given activity state).
+Adds loyalty programs to the enterprise.

 ### Request